 So it would seem that the island never did actually drift from its original position.
 The lake was created at the end of the eighteenth century, then at some stage in the next few decades the ‘floating island’ of vegetation appeared – floating in the sense of being buoyant, but still anchored to the lake bottom.
 By the end of the twentieth century the island had gone again, both becoming fixed to the lake bed by the trees growing through it, and joining with the mainland due to the silting up of the east side of the lake.

-In the 1916 One Inch to One Mile map the shoreline of the lake where the Fanshawe Brook enters has now straightened out: the inlet formed by the river valley has gone as sand washed down by the brook builds up at the edge of the lake.
+Here the shoreline of the lake where the Fanshawe Brook enters has now straightened out: the inlet formed by the river valley has gone as sand washed down by the brook builds up at the edge of the lake.

 This is Redesmere as it is now, courtesy of Google Maps aerial view.
 You can see the nature of the landscape more clearly; both the island and the mass of trees growing on the silted-up area that was once an inlet of the lake where the Fanshawe Brook entered.

 The only other references to floating islands I know of are both Welsh, and probably refer to the same island, Llyn y Dywarchen (Lake of the Sod).
 One description comes from Giraldus Cambrensis in his Itinerary of Archbishop Baldwin through Wales:

 The other is part of a legend in which a shepherd falls in love with a beautiful water-nymph who lived in Llyn y Dywarchen.
 He managed to marry her, but, in the tradition of things he broke three taboos which resulted in her being forced to return to her lake, condemned never to set foot on shore again.
 However she created a floating island of peat in the lake, and, by standing on the island while her husband and children stood on the shore, she was able to satisfy the terms of her banishment yet still speak to her loved ones.